jmunixusers/constitution/constitution.md

 may result in physical injury or endanger the health or life of the individual being hazed.

-An individual cannot consent to being hazed; a victim's voluntary or willfulr participation in hazing activities will not be considered evidence that a violation of this policy did not occur.
+An individual cannot consent to being hazed; a victim's voluntary or willful participation in hazing activities will not be considered evidence that a violation of this policy did not occur.
 Section 18.2-56 of the Code of Virginia declares hazing illegal, establishes conditions for civil and criminal